ml-eda/artifact-evaluation/submission.md

 * Using [Docker](https://www.docker.com "https://www.docker.com"), [Virtual Box](https://www.virtualbox.org "https://www.virtualbox.org") and other containers and VM images.
 * Arranging remote access to the authors' machine with the pre-installed software
  - this is an exceptional cases when rare or proprietary software and hardware is used.
- You will need to privately send the private access information to the AE chairs.
+ You will need to send the private access information to the AE chairs privately.

-Note that your artifacts will receive the ACM "artifact available" badge **only if** they have been placed on any publicly accessible archival repository such as [Zenodo](https://zenodo.org "https://zenodo.org"), [FigShare](https://figshare.com "https://figshare.com"), and [Dryad](http://datadryad.org "http://datadryad.org").
+Note that your artifacts will receive the ACM "artifact available" badge **only if** they have also been placed on any publicly accessible archival repository such as [Zenodo](https://zenodo.org "https://zenodo.org"), [FigShare](https://figshare.com "https://figshare.com"), and [Dryad](http://datadryad.org "http://datadryad.org").
 You will need to provide a DOI automatically assigned to your artifact by these repositories